 Viewers won’t accept low quality video – if you create poor looking video, your competitor will have an answer – higher quality is the answer.

-Why Production Quality Matters
+Why Production Value and Quality Matters

 Production quality is important.
 Consumers only accept higher and higher quality continually driving expectations up higher.
 Twitter and Facebook users won’t bother with a low quality video and audio any longer.